United Nations Security Council veto power: United States

 Ambassador Charles W. Yost cast the first US veto in 1970 over Rhodesia, and the US cast a lone veto in 1972 to block a resolution that condemned Israel for war against Syria and Lebanon.
 Since then, the United States has been the most frequent user of the veto power, mainly on resolutions criticising and condemning Israel; since 2002, the United States has applied the Negroponte doctrine to veto most resolutions relating to the ongoing Israeli–Palestinian conflict.
 This has been a constant cause of friction between the General Assembly and the Security Council.
-On 23 December 2016, the Obama administration abstained on a resolution calling for an end to Israeli settlements, the first time that the United States has.
-From 2020 to February 2024, the U.S. cast 14 vetoes, twelve of them relating to the Israeli-Palestinian conflict.
+On 23 December 2016, the Obama administration (during its lame duck period) abstained on a resolution calling for an end to Israeli settlements, the first time that the United States has.
+However, the United States resumed the use of the veto in the Trump administration.
+Between 2023 and 2024, the U.S. cast five vetoes on the Gaza war.
 In April 2024, the Biden administration vetoed a resolution that would have recommended that the General Assembly hold a vote on the State of Palestine's full membership of the organization.